Japan's Regions: Shikoku 四国

 Marugame Castle, known for its huge stone walls.

-Oboke Gorge, an area of astonishing, unspoilt beauty.
+Oboke Gorge, an area of astonishing, unspoiled beauty.

 Access - getting to Shikoku